kubernetes-retired/poseidon/docs/design/README.md

 </p>

 Firmament does not schedule a task at a time, but rather considers the entire workload in a each scheduler run.
 The Firmament scheduler runs continuously, and thus consider in each scheduling round all the cluster changes (e.g., task submissions, completions) that happened during the prior scheduler run.
 Thus, Poseidon has a scheduler loop that starts a Firmament scheduling round upon previous round’s completion.

-Finally, Poseidon provides a simple gRPC service which receives utilization statistics from a Heapster Poseidon sink we implemented (see Section 3.2.).
+Finally, Poseidon provides a simple gRPC service which receives utilization statistics from a Heapster Poseidon sink we implemented (see [Section 3.2](#poseidon-heapster-sink-design).).
 We do not send statistics directly from Heapster to Firmament because we would have to map these statistics from Kubernetes concepts (e.g., pods) to Firmament concepts (e.g., tasks) on the Firmament side.
 We want to keep the Firmament gRPC scheduler service agnostic of any cluster manager specific concepts.
 Thus, our Poseidon statistics gRPC service is responsible for doing this mapping.

 ## Firmament gRPC service
-The Firmament scheduler gRPC service is a cluster agnostic scheduling service.
-It receives task and node events (e.g., task submission, node failures), and utilization statistics.
+The [Firmament scheduler gRPC service](https://github.com/camsas/firmament/blob/master/src/scheduling/firmament_scheduler.proto) is a cluster agnostic scheduling service.
+It receives task and node events
+(e.g., task submission, node failures), and utilization statistics.
 In Figure 4, we show the steps Firmament transitions through.
 Using the information it receives, Firmament defines a flow graph that models the cluster state and the workloads.
-This flow graph is submitted to our own min-cost flow solver which computes the optimal flow.
+This flow graph is submitted to min-cost flow solver which computes the optimal flow.
 Out of this flow, Firmament extracts the task placements with the overall minimum cost for its scheduling policy.

    <p align="center">
   <img src="docs/design/images/fig_four.png">